 The coastal city of Cefalù

 What would a honeymoon in Sicily be without enjoying its many wonderful beaches?
-Cefalu is a little town on the island’s north coast which has everything you need for the perfect honeymoon—a laid-back vibe, beautiful beaches and plenty of bars and restaurants.
+Cefalu is a little town on the island’s north coast that has everything you need for the perfect honeymoon – a laid-back vibe, beautiful beaches, and plenty of bars and restaurants.
 When you’re not lounging on the pristine beaches and splashing about in the crystal-clear waters, be sure to hang out in Cefalu’s historic centre.
 The town’s magnificent cathedral keeps a watchful eye over the central square, where you’ll find numerous family-run eateries, seafood restaurants and coffee shops to while away the hours.
 Burn off all that pasta with a hike up to Cefalu Castle, perched 270 metres high above the town.
 Yes, it’s hard work but the panoramas are incredible, making you want to propose all over again.

 What’s not to love about an island escape?
 Just a half-hour boat trip from Trapani is the enchanting Aegadian Islands, surrounded by the bluest waters you’ve ever laid eyes on.
 Whether you’re after an activity-packed honeymoon or one where you simply do nothing at all, you can find it here.
 Cycle around Favignana, the largest and busiest island, and visit beach after beach.
 On picture Levanzo, stretch your legs in nature and discover prehistoric cave paintings.
 If romance for you involves lounging on golden sands and exploring underwater caves, shipwrecks and rich marine life, then the secluded Marettimo is the perfect destination.